Belmond Afloat in France

 Your excursions are also included, along with the service of an expert tour guide who will discuss ideas with you in detail each day so that tours and visits match your preferences.
 The cabins are beautifully appointed, and larger vessels feature swimming pools and bicycles for your use during the trip.

-Here's an example of an itinerary from Lyon to Avignon, for example, aboard 'Napoleon':
+Here's a sample itinerary from Lyon to Avignon, for example, aboard 'Napoleon':

 Board Napoleon in Lyon and meet your crew for a Champagne reception.